probmods/probmods2/chapters/inference-algorithms.md

 When a particle filter encounters new evidence, it updates its collection of particles (estimates).
 Those particles that predict the new data well are likely to be retained or even multiplied.
 Those particles that do not predict the new data well are likely to be eliminated.
 Thus, particle filters integrate new data with prior beliefs.
 This makes them particularly well-suited for programs that interleave inference and observation.

-Consider a simple radar detection example, where the aim is to infer the trajectory of a moving object--the program receives a sequence of noisy observations and must infer the underlying sequence of true object locations.
+Consider a more complex example, motivated by radar detection, where the aim is to infer the trajectory of a moving object--the program receives a sequence of noisy observations and must infer the underlying sequence of true object locations.

 The code below generates observations from a randomly-sampled underlying trajectory.
 Our program assumes that the object's motion is governed by a momentum term which is a function of its previous two locations; this tends to produce smoother trajectories.